DeloitteAU/react-habitat/README.md

 React Habitat has no restrictions on how you want to resolve your components however this does enable you to define code split points.

-**Code splitting** is one great feature that means our visitor's don't need to download the entire app before they can use it.
+**Code splitting** is one great feature that means our visitors don't need to download the entire app before they can use it.
 Think of code splitting as incrementally download your application only as its needed.

 While there are other methods for code splitting we will use Webpack for these examples.